nclskfm/nclskfm/README.md

 ## Hi there 👋

-### Joke of the day (Thu Aug 03 2023)
+### Joke of the day (Fri Aug 04 2023)
 <!-- joke -->
->A movie scene depicting Chuck Norris losing a fight with Bruce Lee was the product of history's most expensive visual effect.
-When adjusted for inflation, the effect cost more than the Gross National Product of Paraguay.
+>It is scientifically impossible for Chuck Norris to have had a mortal father.
+The most popular theory is that he went back in time and fathered himself.
 <!-- /joke -->

-*Last update: Thu, 03 Aug 2023 00:43:47 GMT*
+*Last update: Fri, 04 Aug 2023 00:43:43 GMT*

 [![Update joke](https://github.com/nclskfm/nclskfm/actions/workflows/joke.yml/badge.svg)](https://github.com/nclskfm/nclskfm/actions/workflows/joke.yml)